XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-create-time-based-escrows.md

 ## Get Escrows

 Click **Get Escrows** to see the current list of escrows for the Operational account.
-If you click the buttons now, there are no escrows at the moment.
+If you click the button now, there are no escrows at the moment.

-For the purposes of this tutorial, follow the steps in [Create Escrow](#create-escrow), above, to create a new escrow transaction.
+For the purposes of this tutorial, you can follow the steps in [Create Escrow](#create-escrow), above, to create a new escrow transaction that you can then look up.
 Remember to capture the _Sequence Number_ from the transaction results.

-Click **Get Escrows**.
-The `account_info` request returns the same `account_object` for both accounts, demonstrating the link between the accounts created by the escrow transaction.

 [![Get Escrows results](img/quickstart-py-escrow5.png)](img/quickstart-py-escrow5.png)

 ## Cancel Escrow

 When the Escrow Cancel time passes, the escrow is no longer available to the recipient.
-The initiator of the escrow can reclaim the XRP, less the transaction fees.
+The initiator of the escrow can reclaim the XRP.
 If you try to cancel the transaction prior to the **Escrow Cancel** time, you are charged for the transaction, but the actual escrow cannot be cancelled until the time limit is reached.

 You can wait the allotted time for the escrow you created in the previous step, then use it to try out the **Cancel Escrow** button